| | Because in our 12 months in government we set an

 Dawasamu and Dreketi in the north were forced to flee in fear.
 Many lost

+their homes and farms as a result.
 They were all innocent victims of the terrorism that

 gripped our nation.
 The State must compensate families that suffered.